tier4/nebula/docs/vendor_neutral_runtime_interface.md

 endpoint.
 Use channels to communicate packet meaning to the decoder runtime.
 For example, a LiDAR plugin can route measurement packets to `Data` and calibration/info packets to `Info`.

+HTTP requirements are not routed through `PacketRouter`; they are managed as control endpoints in `LiveTransportGraph`.
+Passing an HTTP requirement to `PacketRouter::configure()` emits a warning and is otherwise ignored.

 ## Live transport requirements